itswadesh/super-app/README-HONO.md

 ---

-For more information about Super App, visit [superapp.in](https://superapp.in).
+For more information about Misiki, visit [misiki.in](https://misiki.in).